takikadiri/kedro-boot/examples/README.md

 ![streamlit](.github/streamlit.png)

-## Bonus example : Monte Carlo Simulation
+## Monte Carlo Simulation (Embeded mode)

+The Monte Carlo App consume kedro pipeline in an [embeded mode](../README.md#embedded-mode--the-application-is-embeded-inside-kedro-project).
 In this example we'll estimate Pi using monte carlo simulation.
 This demonstrates how to utilize [Kedro Boot](https://github.com/takikadiri/kedro-boot) in a dynamic pipeline scenario.
-The monte carlo app perform multiple pipeline runs and compose the pipelines dynamically at runtime.
+The monte carlo app perform multiple pipeline runs and merge their results to calculate Pi.

 You can configure the app using ``conf/base/monte_carlo.yml`` and start it by running :